Rayhatron/matthewgraybosch.com/_pages/stories/stories-tattoovampire.md

 *I shouldn't be surprised by the proprietor's temerity.* Morgan smiled as he checked the weapons hidden in his boots.
 His orders were explicit, and required that he disguise his true nature until it was time to make the arrest -- or the kill. *He had the nerve to kill the last Adversary to come for him, so running the sleaziest tattoo parlor in New York while squatting is chump change by comparison.*

 The sign behind the door claimed that Dusk Patrol Tattoo was open for business, so Morgan pulled the handle and slipped inside.
 Dim lights mounted in the ceiling flickered, as if fighting a losing battle against the gloom pervading the front of the shop.
 The proprietor, identified in Morgan's orders as Quincy Westenra, looked up from a battered book and pointed at a wall of faded designs printed on rice paper.
 "You got a design in mind, kid?
 If not, take a look at the shop specials.
-I've got some stuff you've never seen before, and I can do everything in one session, without any pain -- I guarantee it."
+I've got some stuff you've never seen before, and I can do everything in one session, without any pain&mdash;I guarantee it."

 Morgan nodded, and made a show of examining the shop's designs.
 He found nothing a cleaner, better lit tattoo parlor in a more respectable location could not also offer.
 One poster advertised a variety of Chinese and Japanese ideograms with translations whose accuracy Morgan distrusted.
 Another offered tribal designs, the exclusive province of douchebags from New York to Tokyo since long before Nationfall.
 A third offered a variety of nude female figures mounted on great cats and other more improbable beasts.
 The last offered fantastical designs sufficiently commonplace to comply with an ISO standard.